 - A current employment/offer letter; and

 Students who must travel, but whose OPT application is still pending with USCIS, may use their Receipt Notice as a supporting document for re-entry.
+ISSS recommends that students consult with a CGE advisor prior to travel.

-Request a travel signature from CIE
+Request a travel signature from CGE

 Travel to Canada, Mexico, and adjacent islands (except Cuba)

 The Department of State allows for the benefit of “Automatic Revalidation of Visa.”
 Under this rule, F-1 students are permitted to re-enter the US after a single visit of no more than thirty days to “contiguous territory” (Canada, Mexico, and adjacent islands) without having to obtain a new visa prior to re-entry.
-In this situation, students do not surrender their I-94 when exiting the US as it will be needed it to re-enter the US.

 - Citizens from certain countries (such as Iran, Syria, Sudan, and Cuba) are not eligible for the automatic revalidation of visa benefit.
 Check with US Customs and Border Protection to see recent information on which countries are excluded.
 The DOS is the authority of this list and can make changes at any time without notice.

 - Students who choose to apply for a new visa while in a contiguous territory will not be eligible for automatic revalidation of visa benefit.
-Students will have to wait until a visa is granted in order to re-enter the US If the visa is denied, the student must return to their home country directly from the contiguous territory.
+Students will have to wait until a visa is granted in order to re-enter the US.
+If the visa is denied, the student must return to their home country directly from the contiguous territory.

 - Students whose visit goes beyond thirty days.